binocarlos/folder-ui/README.md

  * multiSelectable - boolean that controls multi-select (false)
  * showCheckboxes - boolean whether to show select checkboxes (false)
  * showHeader - show the column titles (true)
- * onRowSelection - run when rows are selected - passed an array of selected indexes
+ * onRowSelection - run when rows are selected - passed an array of selected ids

 ## BaseToolbar